bernardlawes/Computer-Vision-Models-YOLO/README.md

 ```sh
 python vision.py image.jpg --show True
 ```
-Running on Video, showing to screen, and Using GPU (By default, GPU use is True)
+Running on Video, showing to screen, and Using GPU (By default, GPU use is)
 ```sh
 python vision.py image.jpg --show True --gpu True
 ```